 Young and lonely

 When was the last I made a friend?
 This question hit me like a bolt of lightning.
 I remembered making friends four years ago while taking an international flight.
-I met two beautiful souls, one of whom is now a famous painter whom I’m still in touch with.
+I met two beautiful souls, one of whom is now a famous painter I’m still in touch with.

-People, especially this young generation is busy making friends on social media platforms like Facebook, Instagram and snapchat.
+People, especially this young generation, is busy making friends on social media platforms like Facebook, Instagram and Snapchat.
 They are happier with their virtual friends.

-Children today are more introvert.
+Children today are more introverted.
 They find it difficult to open up and express themselves.
 Young people are more prone to depression and feel lonelier.
 They start comparing their flaws and weaknesses with what they see online.
 They need to learn to be kind to themselves.

-We need to encourage them to come out in real world and physically communicate with others.
+We need to encourage them to come out in the real world and physically communicate with others.
 Be someone who can feel empathy and who gives back to the community.
 They should be encouraged to physically make friends and go to family gatherings.
-We must go forward with technology but we should not be a slave to it.
+We must go forward with technology, but we should not be a slave to it.
 The world is full of God’s blessings.
 We must explore the outdoors and be content.